How much money do you need to retire in Australia

 How much money do you need to retire?

 How much money do you need to retire?
-You might as well be asking yourself how long is a piece of string!
+You might as well be asking yourself how long is a piece of string?

 Retiring with the right amount of money is obviously important, but can feel like a guessing game.
 There’s so many factors to consider, and it’s not a one-size fits all approach.
-So where do you start?

 What your family or friends might have done for their retirement may not suit the way you and your significant other live.
 And the way you live life now might not suit the way you want to live in the future.